andrewplus/epic-mickey-docs/ostown-softlock-save-fix.md

 __NOTE:__ Do not enter the OsTown projector again, as this will put you right back to where you started.

 ## Note for Wii players
 Consult the [save files page](./save-files) for information on editing Wii saves, then follow steps 2-4 in the *Guide for Dolphin players* section above.
 This process is more advanced and either requires a softmodded Wii or Dolphin with an Epic Mickey rom.
-If you're stuck would prefer not to install homebrew on your Wii, leave a message in the [Discord server](https://discord.epicmickey.wiki) and someone will help you send your save file and have it patched.
+If you're stuck and would prefer not to install homebrew on your Wii, leave a message in the [Discord server](https://discord.epicmickey.wiki) and someone will help you send your save file and have it patched.